Paycheck Protection Program (PPP) Loans: What to do After You Have AppliedJanuary 18, 2021

 What should be included in the memo?

 Like many applicants, before you applied you spent countless hours researching PPP loans.
 What you probably have not done at this point is put together a memo documenting why you applied for a PPP loan and why you are eligible to do so.
 I know you are probably thinking, isn’t it obvious why I am taking a loan?
 While that may be true, all the specific reasons why your organization took out this loan are “fresh” in your mind right now.
 As time passes, many details may be forgotten.
 Remember, hindsight is 20/20.
-At this point it is unclear what oversight of the program will be put into place in the future by the Small Business Association (SBA) and it is a good idea to have this information prepared ahead of time in case the question is asked in the future.
+The Small Business Administration (SBA) has the right to further review all loan applications and it is a good idea to have this information prepared ahead of time in case the SBA asks any questions in the future.

 We suggest that any organization that applied for a PPP loan, document in a memo, to go along with the rest of their due diligence PPP folder documents, the following –

-- The main reasons why the organization needed the PPP loan to avoid layoffs.
+- The main reasons why the organization needed the PPP loan to avoid layoffs and to continue as an operating business.
 Remember - the main purpose of PPP loans is to help employers avoid layoffs or furloughs.
-Some of the supporting information, if applicable, you should include would be documentation regarding –
+Some of the supporting information, if applicable, you should include would be documentation regarding:

 - Affiliated entities of the organization and your determination of why those entities were or were not included in your determination of eligibility for a PPP loan.